delphix/lab-guides/oracle-admin/instr_auto2.md

 1. In the Delphix GUI, select **System** and then **Replication** on the top menu bar
 2. Add a **Replication Profile** called DR Replica
-  1. Click the **plus sign** next to **Replication Profiles** on the top left
+   - Click the **plus sign** next to **Replication Profiles** on the top left
-  2. Enter a **Replica Profile Name** : ***DR Replica***
+   - Enter a **Replica Profile Name** : ***DR Replica***
-  3. For Target Engine, enter the **Delphix Data Platform IP address** for the next student in your classroom environment.
+   - For Target Engine, enter the **Delphix Data Platform IP address** for the next student in your classroom environment.
 If you are the last student, use the Delphix Data Platform IP address for Student 1.
 For example, in a class with 3 students:
-    1. Student 1 Delphix Data Platform is at 10.0.1.10, and they will replicate to 10.0.2.10
+     - Student 1 Delphix Data Platform is at 10.0.1.10, and they will replicate to 10.0.2.10
-    2. Student 2 Delphix Data Platform is at 10.0.2.10, and they will replicate to 10.0.3.10
+     - Student 2 Delphix Data Platform is at 10.0.2.10, and they will replicate to 10.0.3.10
-    3. Student 3 Delphix Data Platform is at 10.0.3.10, and they will replicate to 10.0.1.10
+     - Student 3 Delphix Data Platform is at 10.0.3.10, and they will replicate to 10.0.1.10
-    4. Ask your instructor if you have any questions or confusion about this configuration.
+     - Ask your instructor if you have any questions or confusion about this configuration.
-  4. Enter the User Name: ***admin***
+   - Enter the User Name: ***admin***
-  5. Enter the Password: ***delphix***
+   - Enter the Password: ***delphix***
-  6. Do not enable Automatic Replication or configure Traffic Options
+   - Do not enable Automatic Replication or configure Traffic Options
-  7. For the Objects Being Replicated, select: **Entire Delphix Data Platform**
+   - For the Objects Being Replicated, select: **Entire Delphix Data Platform**
-  8. Click **Create** at the bottom when ready.
+   - Click **Create** at the bottom when ready.

 ![](images/new/image62.png)

-_Figure 52 Replication Profile Configuration_

-1. Start the Replication by clicking the **Replicate Now** button on the top right of your screen.
+3. Start the Replication by clicking the **Replicate Now** button on the top right of your screen.
-2. Click **Replicate** to confirm you are ready to begin.
+4. Click **Replicate** to confirm you are ready to begin.
-3. Once the initial full replication is complete, you will see a message stating **Last Replication Successful**.
+5. Once the initial full replication is complete, you will see a message stating **Last Replication Successful**.

 ![](images/new/image63.png)

-_Figure 53__Example Successful Replication_

-1. Check the results on your target Delphix Data Platform
+6. Check the results on your target Delphix Data Platform
-  1. In your lab server browser, enter ***the IP address*** you used for the Target Engine in your replica profile.
+   - In your lab server browser, enter ***the IP address*** you used for the Target Engine in your replica profile.
 For example, if you are Student 1, your Delphix Data Platform is at 10.0.1.10, and your target would have been 10.0.2.10.
-  2. Log in as user ***admin*** with the password ***delphix***
+   - Log in as user ***admin*** with the password ***delphix***
-  3. Observe the dropdown list under **Datasets** on the top left corner of your screen.
+   - Observe the dropdown list under **Datasets** on the top left corner of your screen.
 It should have **Default shown** which is the default **Namespace** for Delphix replica targets.
-  4. In order to see the replica objects, click on the dropdown list and select the second entry, which should reflect the hostname of the source Delphix Data Platform that sent the replica.
+   - In order to see the replica objects, click on the dropdown list and select the second entry, which should reflect the hostname of the source Delphix Data Platform that sent the replica.

 _Note: The hostname shown in the labs is based on the default hostname given to the Delphix Data Platform in Amazon AWS, consisting of the prefix &quot;ip&quot; followed by the IP address separated by hyphens._

-1. While still logged into your target Delphix Data Platform, click on **System** and then **Replication**
+7. While still logged into your target Delphix Data Platform, click on **System** and then **Replication**
-2. Observe the **Received Replicas** section at the bottom, indicating and verifying the target&#39;s receipt of replication data.
+8. Observe the **Received Replicas** section at the bottom, indicating and verifying the target&#39;s receipt of replication data.
-  1. Note: The **Failover Now** option will not work for these labs due to namespace collisions.
+   - Note: The **Failover Now** option will not work for these labs due to namespace collisions.
 This is an inherent outcome to plan for when using Active/Active replication.

 © 2015 Delphix Corp.
 All rights reserved